Induced and non-induced poset saturation problems: Induced results

 Here we report further upper bounds that were found by running the greedy colex process.
 Observe that if the algorithm for poset $P$ and ground set $[m]$ returns a family that does not separate $m-1$ and $m$, then Corollary \ref{cor:const} yields that the size of the resulting family is an upper bound on $sat^*(n,P)$ for any $n\ge m$.
 When running our algorithm, we can also exploit the fact that if some set $F$ whose largest element is $m$ forms a copy of $P$ with some collection of sets from $\cF_{2^{m-1}}$, then $F\setminus\{m\}\cup \{m'\}$ will also form a copy of $P$ with the same collection of sets for any $m<m'<n$; this significantly reduces the sets we have to test, sometimes even to linear in $n$.
 When checking $P$-freeness of a family $\cF$ for a $P$ that is a disjoint union of chains, then it is sufficient to search for a copy of $P$ in the Hasse-diagram of $\cF$, as any other copy could be transformed into one such (similarly as is done at the end of the proof of Theorem \ref{thm:uctp+chain}); this enabled us to run our code for large posets that are the disjoint union of chains by maintaining the Hasse-diagram of $\cF_i$.

 In the next proposition we list some posets that we have found interesting.
 The posets $C_2+2C_1$ and $C_3+C_1$ are there to have some concrete upper bound for all posets with at most $4$ elements.
 The other posets are disjoint unions of chains that do not satisfy the conditions of Theorem \ref{thm:chain+shallow}, so we had no upper bound for them, except for $3C_2$ and $5C_2$, covered by Propositions \ref{prop:3C2} and \ref{prop:5C2}, respectively.
 From among the posets on $5$ elements that are covered by neither Theorem \ref{thm:uctp+chain} nor Theorem \ref{thm:chain+shallow}, the greedy colex process could find a constant upper bound only for some that are the disjoint union of smaller posets, such as $2C_2+C_1$.
-We obtained all the following bounds via computer and give a full description of the families that witness these bounds in the Appendix of the full version of the paper which is available on arXiv \cite{arxiv}.
+We obtained all the following bounds via computer and give a full description of the families that witness these bounds in the Appendix.

 \begin{proposition} \end{proposition}

 We also had many posets for which numerical evidence suggested certain upper bounds, that could be converted to theorems, just like in the case of Theorem \ref{butterfly}.
 Most of the data supporting these bounds can be found among the source files of this paper on arXiv \cite{arxiv}.
 These bounds might not always be the right magnitude, e.g., for $2C_3$ the greedy colex process gives a quadratic bound but we can prove a linear upper bound.